GilesStrong/deep_mtg/dev/card_summaries.md

 This can be useful for drawing cards, regenerating mana, or repositioning creatures strategically However, Mischievous Pup is quite weak defensively and could be a target for removal spells due to its low toughness.

+R1 9
+**Mischievous Pup** is a white creature with Flash
+It costs {2}{W} (moderate)
+When it enters the battlefield, you can return up to one other target permanent you control to its owner's hand It has low power/toughness (3/1), making it fragile Strengths include its Flash ability and its effect of returning a permanent, which offers flexibility and potential card advantage
+Weaknesses are its vulnerability to removal spells due to its low stats It fits in decks valuing recursion or control, using white mana efficiently.

 llama3.1 3
 Meteor Golem is a strong artifact creature
 Its mana cost of 7 black is moderate to high and requires significant investment in the color